 The Union spies almost got away with the heist, but were rounded up and tried for espionage by the Confederates.

-Several were immediately hanged, the rest imprisoned.
+Several were hanged immediately, the rest imprisoned.
 Others escaped back to the North where Lincoln awarded them the very first Medals of Honour.

 Keaton’s 1926 movie changes the story into a victory for the South, to fit with 1920’s sentimentality.